niek-sidn/hsm_workshop_nethsm/Slide02.md

     see your HSM documentation, YMMV.
 -   Beware!
 A "create key" command will, in general, not even hand you back an id or label of a key or key-pair.\
-    You (or your software) has to provide and store an id and/or label when creating a key, the HSM will store the attributes with the key, double id\'s and labels = not an error to the HSM.\
+    You (or your software) have to provide and store an id and/or label when creating a key, the HSM will store the attributes with the key, double id\'s and labels = not an error to the HSM.\
     Later you can tell the HSM "Use key-id X to sign this data Y I'm